GisellaBella/Project1/README.md

 One of the biggest challenges in creating this was workign with the images, and arrays.
 I couldnt get the image values to pass and the image to actually show.
 I tried creating the img src property in the array but it woudl just create an object[object] error (as the "internets" recommended.)
 I struggled mightily figuring out the best way to not only show images, but also pass the attribute back to the app to write the logic, finally settling on a hack with "strings".
 Works beautifully now.

 Unsolved problems first click gives me the not a match error, will try to resolve.
 Would love to have a more dynamic database of images.
-Currently it is hard coded to only show the same 8 image over and over.
+Currently it is hard coded to only show the same 8 images over and over.